 Technology can have both positive and negative effects on the outcome of any case.
-In order to prepare our readers for what to be on the lookout for, we will explore the various ways some spouses have tried to use fake evidence in their case.
+To prepare our readers for what to be on the lookout for, we will explore the various ways some spouses have tried to use fake evidence in their cases.

 Electronic is Not Assumed to Be More or Less Reliable